 Order Versus Chaos: This is played out in the race of Ents: male Ents loved the wilderness and forests, nature untamed, while the Entwives cultivated gardens and loved orchards and farmlands.
 The two genders drifted apart over the years, and the Ents have since lost the Entwives completely.
 Also could be described as nature vs civilization.

-Our Angels Are Different: The Istari, the wizards, are angels disguised as Men, complete with the same aging process that Men endure; Saruman, for example, had black hair when he first arrived on Middle-earth, which gradually turned white over the millennia until only a few black hairs remained in the main story.
+Our Angels Are Different: The Istari, the wizards, are angels disguised as Men, and are subject to aging process - if at a vastly slower rate than that of Men; Saruman, for example, had black hair when he first arrived on Middle-earth, which gradually turned white over the millennia until only a few black hairs remained in the main story.

 It's worth noting that Tolkien's orcs are actually quite different from the standard Chaotic Evil barbarian orcs when you look beyond the superficial level.
 They're actually a technologically advanced race (The Hobbit mentions that they are as a rule better craftsmen then dwarves if they take the trouble, which they usually don't) who are generally of human-level intelligence and have a sophisticated appreciation for others' pain.
 The problem is, they're usually not working together in large groups unless forced to do so by an outside force, and in fact kill each other at the drop of a hat if no other enemies present themselves.
 Frodo implies that their rage comes from the will of Sauron, who wants his servants ferocious and berserk.
 This brings in shades of Sanity Has Advantages.